andre-wojtowicz/qt-sql-example/README.md

 A comprehensive discussion about SQL database drivers (Qt driver plugins as well as system drivers) can be found in [Qt Documentation](https://doc.qt.io/qt-5/sql-driver.html).
 MSSQL is handled by the ODBC driver.

-Although binaries of the program have statically-linked libraries, in order to connect from Linux to MSSQL server, one should install ODBC SQL Server driver (e.g. `msodbcsql`__*__).
+Although binaries of the program have statically-linked libraries, in order to connect from Linux to MSSQL server, one should install ODBC SQL Server driver (e.g. `msodbcsql17`__*__).

 The following section covers the essential tools to develop app with dynamically-linked SQL libraries.